hobhob

 Set up agent instructions

-Create an AGENTS.md file in your project root to give every agent persistent context about your project:
+Create an AGENTS.md file in your project root to give every agent persistent context:

 AGENTS.md